NGame1/NGame1/README.md

 I'm Ali Noshahi, .NET developer from Iran.
 I focused on developing Windows apps at most using UWP, WPF, and, WinUI.

-- 💡 Currently working on a few IoT projects and [Winsta](https://github.com/NGame1/Winsta11) (Instgram Client for Windows)
+- 💡 Currently working on a ASP .NET Core framework project and [Winsta](https://github.com/NGame1/Winsta11) (Instgram Client for Windows)
-- 📚 Learning ASP .NET, .NET MAUI, and, Blazor WASM
+- 📚 Learning .NET MAUI, and, Blazor WASM
 - 🔥 Personality: INTP

 ## 🛠️ Languages & Tools